 Who should apply?

-Juniors, seniors or recent graduates in whose majors align with promoted job hop industries.
+Undergraduate, graduate students, and recent graduates whose majors align with promoted job hop industries.

 Will this event increase my chances of landing an internship or job?